itswadesh/angularcode-gridsome/content/posts/user-authentication-using-angularjs-php-mysql.md

 We can extensively use these AngularJS directives to create templates, to validate forms, etc.

-In AngularJS, it is always recommended to manipulate the DOM using directives only.
+In AngularJS, it is always recommended to manipulate the DOM using directives only

 <hr/>